WPLake > Learning Hub > Theme Templates vs Advanced Views Framework

 Conclusions

-Advanced Views plugin emerges as a powerful solution for WordPress developers and website owners.
+Advanced Views framework emerges as a powerful solution for WordPress developers and website owners.
 It addresses common challenges, simplifies content display with smart templates, and adheres to best practices with BEM-based markup.
 Furthermore, its emphasis on performance and an intuitive user interface make it a valuable tool for developers seeking to streamline their workflow and enhance content presentation in WordPress.

 1. What challenges do developers face when displaying ACF fields on the front end of a website?